 Introduces language used by health-care professionals whose medical decisions affect and determine the course of rehabilitation and therapeutic process.

-Eight-week course for students in exercise science, occupational therapy, and physical therapy only.
-Laboratories involve dissection of the human cadaver, with emphasis on the musculoskeletal system.
+Eight-week course with laboratories involve dissection of the human cadaver, with emphasis on the musculoskeletal system.
 Lectures emphasize clinical correlations.

 Provides students with an overview of the development of human occupation, from conception through senescence.
 Knowledge of the typical acquisition of occupation will be stressed for its significance in formulating a basis for understanding atypical development and for planning appropriate OT intervention for individuals of all ages.
 Emphasis will be placed on understanding the interaction of the person, environment, and task components that support the engagement in occupation.
 As such, the Occupational Therapy Practice Framework will be serve as the cornerstone of occupational task analysis.